Mohid-Water-Modelling-System/MOHID-Lagrangian/README.md

 ## MOHID Lagrangian - V0.8

 MOHID Lagragian is a comprehensive high-performance Lagrangian tracer model, with sources, sinks, particle types and several options for forcing and I/O.
+Altough mainly developed for oceanographic and fluvial contexts, application to atmospheric and other planetary settings should be trivial.

 Available functionalities are